BSc (Hons) Top-up and Transfer

 - Smaller group teaching – 6 hours of teaching in smaller groups discussing topics relevant to the modules.
 This will also include computer-based activities

 - Tutorials – 2 hours of tutorials (involving personal, group and academic sessions each week)

-You will need to apportion approximately 20 hours per week outside of the timetabled hours.
+You will also need to apportion approximately 20 hours per week outside of the timetabled hours.
 Some weeks the amount of time you need for personal study will increase, especially when completing assessments.
-UCB Online provides a 24 hour access to learning and support material.
+Canvas, our virtual learning platform, provides 24-hour access to learning and support materials.

 An estimated breakdown of the assessment for this course is as follows: